RebeccaCrecelius/100-days-of-code/log.md

 **Thoughts**: When consolidating code, it may be best to save after every major change.

 **To Do**: Continue adding media queries.
 Create a logomark and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing for widths around 891px.
 (Not sure what I meant by this last to do item.)
 Refine accessibility.
 Fix responsiveness for CTA.
 Currently, the CTA does not fill up the screen when it is resized to sizes with a width below 340px.
 Add a repository image for social share.

+### Day 40: March 21, 2024

+**Today's Progress**: Consolidated code and updated accessibility.

+**Thoughts**: I tried to fix alignment issues.
+The features section is not lining up when being resized again.
+It is due to the paragraph section.
+Since there is less text in the second feature, the box becomes smaller than the paragraph section of the first feature.
+Therefore, everything gets pushed down and the entire section looks like it is not aligned.

+The community photo is not resizing properly again, and it does not stay in position when resized.
+It overflows onto the features section.

+I am getting very tired of this stage in development as this project should be much further along by now.

+**To Do**: Continue adding media queries.
+Create a logomark and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing for widths around 891px.
+(Not sure what I meant by this last to do item.)
+Fix responsiveness for CTA.
+Currently, the CTA does not fill up the screen when it is resized to sizes with a width below 340px.
+Add a repository image for social share.
+Fix button.
+Fix features section.
+Fix community.